jon-hatfield-tech-writing/articles/data/data-in-2023.md

 - Data Transfer
 <p>
-With decoupled microservices becoming the standard choice of architectures, along with RESTful APIs and decoupled front ends, there is an increased need for integration.
+With decoupled microservices becoming the standard choice of architecture, along with RESTful APIs and decoupled front ends, there is an increased need for integration.
 Messaging systems such as
 <a href="https://kafka.apache.org/">Kafka</a>
 are an effective way to asynchronously decouple backend microservices and handle large volumes of data.
 It is also common for companies